f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 Task 6:  Validate the Device Group Status
 =========================================

-In this task, you will observe the current Active/Standby HA state.
+In Task 6, you will observe the current Active/Standby HA state.

 #.
 Observe the state of each BIG-IP after Device Group creation